dineshmiriyala/bill-generator/README.md

 ## Development Notes

 - **Database migrations:** Use Flask-Migrate commands (e.g., `flask db migrate`, `flask db upgrade`) to evolve the schema.
 The app runs `migrate_db()` on startup to ensure the SQLite file is up to date.
-- **Testing:** The project currently relies on manual QA.
-Consider adding unit tests under a future `tests/` directory and wiring continuous integration as part of roadmap 4.0.
+- **Testing:** Automated coverage lives under `tests/`; run `pytest` before raising PRs or cutting releases.
 - **Coding standards:** The codebase targets Python 3.11, uses type hints in newer modules, and prefers Decimal for currency math.
 Follow existing patterns when contributing.
 - **Packaging:** When building desktop distributions, set the `BG_DESKTOP_ENV=1` environment variable so the data directory resolves to the user’s application support folder.
+The provided `build_exe.bat` handles this automatically for Windows builds.

 ## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.